Hello! Thanks for stopping by! First things first, my CV can be found here.

 -In January 2018, Rachel Steindel Burdin (University of New Hampshire) and I will be giving at talk entitled “Same tune, different key: bitonal pitch accents in African American and Jewish Englishes” at the Linguistic Society of America (LSA) Annual Meeting in Salt Lake City, Utah.

--In November 2017, I’ll be co-presenting two talks at New Ways of Analyzing Variation (NWAV) 46 in Madison, Wisconsin.
-With co-author Dan Villarreal (University of Canterbury), I’ll be giving a talk entitled “How Black Does Obama Sound Now?: Testing Listener Judgments of Intonation in Incrementally Manipulated Speech”.
-Additionally, my student research assistant, Wyatt Barnes, and I will be presenting the results of a sociophonetic seminar project entitled “Wh-/u/ participates in vowel changes?
+-In November 2017, I presented two talks at New Ways of Analyzing Variation (NWAV) 46 in Madison, Wisconsin.
+With co-author Dan Villarreal (University of Canterbury), I gave a talk entitled “How Black Does Obama Sound Now?: Testing Listener Judgments of Intonation in Incrementally Manipulated Speech” (slides here).
+Additionally, my student research assistant, Wyatt Barnes, and I presented the results of a sociophonetic seminar project entitled “Wh-/u/ participates in vowel changes?
 Effects of Spanish/English Bilingualism on Southern California /u/-fronting”.

 -In July 2017, I co-taught a course with Paul Reed (University of Alabama) at the Linguistic Society of America Summer Institute in Lexington, Kentucky.
-The course is entitled “Intonation and Social Identity”.
+The course was entitled “Intonation and Social Identity”.

 -In February 2017, I presented a talk entitled “’Put a hoodie on him, have him walk down an alley, and see how biracial he is then’: Black/Biracial men, Identity, and Linguistic Variation in Dialogues about Law Enforcement” at the 2017 Critical Mixed Race Studies Conference at the University of Southern California.